harcourt-rebecca/eep153-proj4/README.md

 The following CSV files are also contained within the repository and are necessary for full functionality:

--   fct-full.csv: Full food conversion table for local Tanzanian foods
+-   fct-full-fct-full.csv: Full food conversion table for local Tanzanian foods

 -   hh_rda.csv: Minimum dietary requirements for different age groups within a household